Snowflake-Labs/terraform-provider-snowflake/README.md

 ### snowflake_warehouse_grant

-Each grant resource is unique
+snowflake_warehouse_grant are unique for a given snowflake_warehouse

 #### properties